-Easter decorations, candy, and craft supplies have been everywhere for months and I’ve resisted the temptation to get caught up in the Spring-time hoopla very well.
-Hmm
+Easter decorations, candy, and craft supplies have been everywhere for months and I’ve resisted the temptation to get caught up in the Spring-time hoopla.

-‘Very’ is just so polarizing a word… Let’s go with ‘enough.’
-I’ve resisted the temptation well enough because when Jeff brought home some Cadbury Creme Eggs sometime near Valentine’s Day, I had a moment of weakness.
+I’ve resisted the temptation but when Jeff brought home some Cadbury Creme Eggs sometime near Valentine’s Day, I had a moment of weakness.

 Other than that one little slip up, I made a goal to resist the temptation to engage in anything Easter or Spring-like until we at least made it through St. Patrick’s Day.
 And I did it!

 Almost.
-It is 6 pm (on St. Patrick’s Day) and I completed my first Spring 2014 craft.
+It is 6 pm (on St. Patrick’s Day) and I completed my first Spring craft.
 And I have another one nearly done.
-Perhaps that’s a camera crew from the show, “Intervention,” knocking at my door?

 Paired with some mint, a pale pink and a light gray, I’ve designed my 2014 Spring and Easter decorating palette around this “Keepsake Calico Fabric – White Multi Scallop Wood Cut” pattern.